alcohol prohibition in india

 Reduced Income:

 • Alcohol-related taxes make up a sizable portion of any government’s income.
-These allow the government to fund various public welfare initiatives.
-Lack of these funds could have a serious effect on the state’s capacity to implement public assistance programs.
+These funds allow the government to fund various public welfare initiatives, but they could seriously affect the state’s capacity to implement public assistance programs.

 Employment Source:

-• Presently, the Indian Made Foreign Liquors (IMFL) sector pays more than one lakh crore in taxes annually.
-It sustains the way of life for countless farming families and gives thousands of workers in the sector direct and indirect employment.
+• The Indian Made Foreign Liquors (IMFL) sector pays more than one lakh crore in taxes annually.
+It sustains the way of life for countless farming families and provides thousands of workers with direct and indirect employment.

 1. Article 47- Right to Liquor